DigixGlobal/etc-redemption/guide/GUIDE.md

 🚨 Redemption stage has not started yet, *snapshot* block set for 3,800,000

-🚨 DGDR will be redeemable after the *activation* block - to be announced!
+🚨 DGDR will be redeemable after the *activation* block - to be announced several hours after snapshot block!

 # Digix ETC Redemption User Guide